-- Stabilize the local housing market through a coordinated homeowner assistance and marketing effort. - Support a healthy real-estate market that has a diverse mix of housing prices, housing types and low vacancies. - Support the development of neighborhood-scale new housing. - Mitigate unsightly housing conditions that impact the overall appearance of the neighborhood.
+- Stabilize the local housing market through a coordinated homeowner assistance and marketing effort. - Assist homeowners at risk of foreclosure. - Assist new owners in rehabilitating foreclosed properties. - Support a healthy real-estate market that has a diverse mix of housing prices, housing types and low vacancies. - Attract new residents to available housing. - Support the development of neighborhood-scale new housing. - Support the development of low-rise multi-family/infill housing (2 to 3 stories). - Allow the conversion from commercial to residential use in appropriate locations. - Mitigate unsightly housing conditions that impact the overall appearance of the neighborhood. - Improve deteriorated properties.